NdunguSam01/toy-problems-week-1/README.md

 # Running the Toy Problems code challenge using Node.js

 This guide explains how to run the JavaScript files used to solve the Toy Problems Week 1 Code Challenge using Node.js after cloning a project from GitHub.
+The Code Challenge aimed at;

+1. Generating student's grade based on the score entered by a user
+2. Getting a salary input from the user and calculating the net salary of a Kenyan employee after tax deductions
+3. Getting a car's speed as the input and checking whether the speed provided is above the speed limit.
+If it's above the speed limit, the program should calculate and output the demerit points the driver has accumulated.

 ## Prerequisites